Nonequilibrium thermometry via an ensemble of initially correlated qubits: Model

 \section{Model}

 The physical setting considered in this paper is pictorially represented in Fig.~\ref{fig:system_environment_setup}.
-The probe system $S$ is composed of $N$ qubits and each of them is a quantum thermometer that is used for estimating the temperature of a thermal bath, i.e., the environment $E$.
-The latter is characterized by the inverse temperature $\beta = 1/(k_B T)$, where the Boltzmann constant $k_B$ is fixed to $1$ from here on for convenience.
+The probe system is composed of $N$ qubits and each of them is a quantum thermometer that is used for estimating the temperature of a thermal bath.
+The latter is characterized by the inverse temperature $\beta \equiv 1/(k_B T)$, where the Boltzmann constant $k_B$ is fixed to $1$ from here on for convenience.

+We allow for the $N$ qubits to be initially prepared in a correlated state, but we assume that no interactions occur among them during the thermalization.
+Therefore, each qubit evolves independently and interacts only with the thermal bath during the dynamics.

+We now explain how the time evolution of each individual qubit is modeled.
+Each qubit thermalizes independently in the basis formed by the eigenvectors of the following Hamiltonian